webforward/gitdeploy/README.md

  the internet, it should be placed behind an admin php session, or the requirement to enter a secret key or password to run the deploy() function.
 Check `deploy.php` for an easy method of how this can be implemented.
+ 4. Make sure these files also exist within your git repository else (depending on your configured options) they could be removed on the next deployment.
- 4. Test the deployment by visiting the script url in your browser.
+ 5. Test the deployment by visiting the script url in your browser.
- 5. Once happy, follow the steps of setting up a hook.
+ 6. Once happy, follow the steps of setting up a hook.
 See GitHub, BitBucket or Generic Git for examples.

 ## Usage - Standalone

- 1. Download a copy of this repository into a folder within your website public folder.
+ 1. Download a copy of this repository into a directory within your website, for example /deploy.
  2. Make a copy of `deploy.php` to edit or use the following code in your own file and configure options:
  ```php